PelleJuul/plain-music/readme.md

 ## Commands

 A command contains extra information about how to interpret a stave.
 A command is written inside square brackets `[]` and consists of a keyword, possibly followed by one or more arguments.
 Commands are written outside staves and applies to all following staves.
-An example of commands could be
+An example of commands is:

 ```
 [title Two bar arpeggio on a C-Major chord]